The 2023 Edition in Transylvania, Romania

 At the Cultural Sustainability Academy we apply Cultural Sustainability principles at every opportunity.
 Connecting with and providing support to our Academy Alumni who implement learnings from the CSA in their projects is how we envisage strengthening our collective network.

 As a Cultural Sustainability Academy Alumni you will receive a hand-woven artisan-created certificate with your name on it.
-This artwork is facilitated by our 2021 Academy Alumni Jahnavee Baruah who’s work with a craft collective in Assam, India, was inspired by and refined by the knowledge gained from the Cultural Sustainability Academy.
+For the 2021 Edition the artwork was facilitated by CIPRI Members United Artisans of Kutch and for our 2022 Edition the artwork was facilitated by our 2021 Academy Alumni Jahnavee Baruah who’s work with a craft collective in Assam, India, was inspired by and refined by the knowledge gained from the Cultural Sustainability Academy.

 How to enroll in the Cultural Sustainability Academy?